Yard work beats a trip to the gym

 Weeding and planting

-Planting and weeding is equivalent to a cross trainer, with the added benefits of arm, shoulder and back muscles as you pull up deeply rooted growth.
-Planting and weeding use the back, shoulder, and arm muscles, the buttocks, and thigh muscles.
-Whether you kneel or squat to weed and plant, the trunk muscles are engaged for balance.
+Planting and weeding is equivalent to a cross trainer, with the added benefits of arm, shoulder, and back muscles as you pull up deeply rooted growth.
+Planting and weeding use the back, shoulder, and arm muscles, as well as the buttocks and thigh muscles.
+Whether you kneel or squat to weed and plant, your trunk muscles are engaged to maintain balance.

-Fun fact: If you are carrying and spreading bags of mulch or top soil, the addition weight and action can burn 7 calories a minutes.
+Fun fact: If you are carrying and spreading bags of mulch or topsoil, the additional weight and activity can burn 7 calories a minute.

 No comments: